 However, we no longer have chickens so I have to be vigilant about not wasting food.
 We eat our leftovers.
 We use all of our food.
 But that tomato paste.
 It has been a bane of my existence for years!

 Instead of complaining about how wasteful tomato paste is, I decided to try and figure out a solution.
 And a solution I did find!

-If you're reading this article, then you've probably been frustrated with tomato paste too.
+If you’re reading this article, then you’ve probably been frustrated with tomato paste too.
 I have you covered!
-You'll never waste tomato paste again after reading this simple tutorial.
+You’ll never waste tomato paste again after following this simple tutorial.

 How to Freeze Tomato Paste for Less Waste

-- 1 or more cans of organic tomato paste (I highly recommend using only organic tomato products)
+- 1 can tomato paste (or more) I highly recommend using organic tomato products

-- Baking sheet (should be a size that will fit in your freezer)
+- Baking sheet (that will fit in your freezer)